 ¹ COMMISSION REGULATION (EU) No 651/2014

 In exceptional cases, State aid relevant project partners may request to receive the Programme co-financing on the basis of the de minimis Regulation².
 In Interreg Baltic Sea Region it is Germany, as the Member State hosting the Managing Authority, which grants de minimis aid.
-This implies that the Programme can grant de minimis aid only if the partner concerned has not yet received de minimis aid from Germany of more than EUR 200,000 (EUR 100,000 in cases of road freight transport for hire or reward) within a three-year period.
-The three-year period refers to the fiscal year during which the Programme grants the de minimis aid plus the previous two fiscal years.
+This implies that the Programme can grant de minimis aid only if the partner concerned has not yet received de minimis aid from Germany of more than EUR 300,000 over any period of three years.

 De minimis aid cannot be granted to: